- 11 Dec 2025

 Add a Job

 You can add ad-hoc Jobs on the Jobs screen.
-Follow these steps to create a request for an ad-hoc Job for the Flashpoint Ignite Threat Intelligence Engine App:
+Follow these steps to create a request for an ad-hoc Job for the Flashpoint Ignite Threat Intelligence Engine Service:

 - Fill out the fields on the Add Job drawer (Figure 3) as follows:

-- Flashpoint Types: Select the types of Flashpoint objects to include in the ad-hoc Job.
+- Flashpoint Types: Select the types of Flashpoint Ignite object types to include in the ad-hoc Job.

 - Click Submit to submit the request for the ad-hoc Job.